Diseases Of Pulp Important Notes

 Pocket Cyst

-It is the variation of radicular cyst.
+Pocket Cyst is the variation of the radicular cyst.

-Pocket Cyst athogenesis:
+Pocket Cyst Athogenesis:

 Question 6.
 Pink tooth.